 He is a member of the Court of Appeal Mediation Panel and until recently, a Member of the City of London Law Society Employment Committee.
 Anthony is a former non-executive director of ADR Group and Chairman of ADR London.

 Michael is a Member of ArbDB Chambers.
 He has over 30 years’ experience as a Barrister and Solicitor, both in private practice and as in-house Counsel.
-He is an accredited Mediator with CEDR and ADR Group and has been involved in over 200 mediations.
+He is an accredited Mediator with CEDR and has been involved in over 260 mediations.
 Michael is named in the Legal 500 2020 Mediators Hall of Fame and in Tier 3 of UK Mediators in the same publication.
 He is rated as both a Global and UK National Leader in Mediation Who’s Who Legal 2020.
 He has also completed Investor-State Mediation training with ICSID/CEDR/IMI.

 Paul is a Chartered Arbitrator, a Chartered Surveyor and an Accredited Mediator with Clerksroom the Chartered Institute of Arbitrators and RICS.
 Paul has mediated over 125 mediations and he has over 42 years’ broad experience as a Chartered Surveyor both in private practice and in the corporate sector.

 Paul is a Fellow of the Chartered Institute of Arbitrators and a member of the President’s Panel of Arbitrators at the Chartered Institute of Arbitrators and CIArb Disputes Service panel – property.
 He is also a member of the President’s Panel of Mediators at the Chartered Institute of Arbitrators and is one of the few people dual qualified as a commercial Mediator and an Arbitrator.
 Paul is also a member of the Advisory Board of the Dubai Mediation Centre.